randombits-dev/randombits/src/content/articles/npm-yarn-pnpm.md

 Here I will be referring to Yarn v2 or Yarn Berry, since the classic version should not be used anymore.

-Yarn Berry takes a different approach by zipping all dependencies in order to save space and to considerably reducing the number of files.
+Yarn Berry takes a different approach by zipping all dependencies in order to save space and to reduce the number of files.
 For example, when using Yarn, I only have about 200 files instead of 100K files.

 The concept and performance is great, except there are two big issues:

 1. It is not completely compatible with the normal node_modules structure.
-Most libraries have no issues, but it can tough to debug issues when they arise.
+Most libraries have no issues, but it can be tough to debug issues when they arise.
-2. The documentation is very lacking
+2. The documentation and community support is very lacking.

 For these reasons, I do not recommend Yarn.

-## Performance Tests
+## Performance Test Summary

-I ran performance tests on all three package managers, on a repo with a large dependency tree.
-There were around 100K total files in the dependency tree.
+Here is a summary of the performance results for all three package managers.
+I ran the tests on the same repo with about 100K total files in the dependency tree.

 | Library | # of Files | Disk Space Used | Install | Install in another location | Delete Project |
 |---------|------------|-----------------|---------|-----------------------------|----------------|